WeeFin/twitter_demo_gitbook/installation/README.md

 # Installation

-Before going any further, make sure that Java 8 is installed on your computer.
+Before going any further, make sure you have: `Java 8` and `git` installed on your computer.

 Then, clone the project and create a directory that will contain all your "infrastructure" executables